performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 ``pmie`` Instance Names
 ~~~~~~~~~~~~~~~~~~~~~~~

-pmie toolinstance namesWhen you specify a metric instance name
+When you specify a metric instance name
 (``#``\ identifier) in a ``pmie`` expression, it is compared against the
 instance name looked up from either a live collector system or an
 archive as follows: